Teaching Transformers Causal Reasoning through Axiomatic Training: Axiomatic Training for Transformers

 \subsection{Tokenization, Training Loss \& Architecture}

+We train a decoder-based 67 million parameter model based on GPT-2's architecture.
+The model has 12 attention layers, 8 attention heads and 512 embedding dimensions.
 We train the transformer model from scratch to ensure that the model has not seen such axioms in the pertaining step and thus requires a true correct understanding of axioms to perform well.
-Later we also tested on a pre-trained model fine-tuned on our dataset.
+Later we also tested on a pre-trained model which was fine-tuned on our dataset.

 \textbf{Tokenization.} Since the training dataset follows a specific structure, we develop a custom tokenizer.
 Alphanumeric node names are tokenized at a character level, while special terms such as \textit{`causes', `Does', `cause', `Yes'}, and \textit{`No'} are tokenized at the word level.
 Such an approach avoids out-of-vocabulary (OOV) tokens at test time since the alphanumeric node names in the test set can be different than those in the training set.
 Following this approach, the vocabulary size of our transformer model is 69.